Jurassic Park: Casting

 Ariana Richards, who plays Lex Murphy, said: "I was called into a casting office, and they just wanted me to scream.
-I heard later on that Steven had watched a few girls on tape that day, and I was the only one who ended up waking his sleeping wife off the couch, and she came running through the hallway to see if the kids were all right".
+I heard later on that Steven had watched a few girls on tape that day, and I was the only one who ended up waking his sleeping wife off the couch, and she came running through the hallway to see if the kids were all right."
 Christina Ricci also auditioned to play Lex.
 Joseph Mazzello had screen-tested for a role in Hook, but was deemed too young.
 Spielberg promised him they would work together on a future film, subsequently casting him for the role of Tim.

-Hirshenson, who previously cast Whoopi Goldberg in the 1990 film Ghost, had Samuel L. Jackson audition as Ray Arnold after Goldberg noted his performance in the 1991 film Jungle Fever.
+Hirshenson, who previously cast Whoopi Goldberg in the film Ghost, had Samuel L. Jackson audition as Ray Arnold after Goldberg noted his performance in the film Jungle Fever.
 Spielberg and Hirshenson were instantly impressed with Jackson and gave him the role.
-Spielberg chose Wayne Knight to play Dennis Nedry after seeing him in the 1992 film Basic Instinct.
+Spielberg chose Wayne Knight to play Dennis Nedry after seeing him in Basic Instinct; Spielberg only met Knight after he arrived for filming.
 BD Wong was cast as Dr. Henry Wu, both of Asian descent.
 He was disappointed by how small the role turned out to be compared with the novel, believing the character's reduced screentime to be the result of racism.
 Cameron Thor had worked with Spielberg on Hook, and initially auditioned to play Malcolm, before being cast as Dodgson.
 Molen took on the small role of Dr. Harding.
 In the novel, Richard Kiley provides the voice of the guide for the park's tour vehicles.
-For the film, Kiley was cast in the same role.
+For the film, Kiley was cast in the same role, although James Earl Jones was also considered; Jones later hosted the documentary The Making of Jurassic Park.